raspberrypi/pico-sdk/docs/mainpage.md

 The RP-series microcontrollers are powerful chips designed for embedded systems; these chips operate in environments with limited memory (RAM) and storage (program space).
 As a result, trade-offs between performance and other factors (such as edge-case error handling, runtime versus compile time configuration, and so on) are more apparent than they might be on higher-level platforms (like desktop systems).

-The SDK is designed to be both beginner friendly and powerful for more experienced users.
-Its features work out-of-the-box, with sensible defaults that cover most use cases.
-At the same time, it gives developers as much control as possible to adjust and refine the application they're building and the libraries used, if they choose to.
+The SDK is designed to be both beginner-friendly and powerful for more experienced users.
+Its features work out-of-the-box with sensible defaults that cover most use cases.
+At the same time, it gives developers as much control as possible to adjust and refine the application they're building and the libraries they use, if they choose to.

 ## The Build System